 Finally, as my colleagues and I de-briefed the evening, we were equally struck that the most eloquent speaker in the film is a devoted member of the Church of Jesus Christ of Latter-day Saints.
 We did not have anyone from the LDS community at our event that night and some admitted in one small group their own prejudice regarding the Mormon faith.Yet, when we left that summer night, it was an articulate, powerful, committed Mormon woman who changed all of us, religious and atheist, gay and straight.

 Read more articles on Interfaith Dialogue in the Public Square.

-Carol Hovis is an ordained Presbyterian minister and Executive Director of the Marin Interfaith Council in San Rafael, CA. Visit the website at www.marinifc.org.
+The Rev. Carol Hovis is an ordained Presbyterian pastor and the Executive Director of the Marin Interfaith Council in San Rafael, CA. Visit the website at www.marinifc.org.